onyx-platform/onyx-java/README.md

 <br>
 ## Usage

-This section is non-exhaustive but lays out the general approach giving a feel for its use in practice.
+This section is non-exhaustive but lays out the general approach giving a feel for use of the API in practice.
 Full examples are provided in test.<br>
 <br>
 ### Basic